 Head of Programme Welcome

-- specific training in working with data, programming and electronics, prototyping and a range of research methods
+- specific training in working with a range of tools, materials and research methods

-- tutors, visiting lecturers and guests who are at the forefront of practice and thinking internationally
+- staff and guests who are at the forefront of practice and thinking internationally

-- an Experimental Lab for making and hacking, stocked with a range of specialist hardware and software and set within the mixed studios of the School of Communication
+- an experimental lab as a hub for testing methods and modes of experience and display, amid the mixed studios of the School of Communication

 - close links between MA, MPhil and PhD students, funded research and professional practitioners

 - opportunities for exhibition, publication, intervention, online and offline dissemination, and commercialisation of student work and research.